 It is well know that TNF production by macrophages plays a critical role during the pathogen response, alerting more specific cell types to sites of infection and regulating their response.
 Numerous studies have shown the critical role that TNF plays in forming granulomas, inducing bacteria-killing iNOS production, and providing overall protection against intracellular bacteria such as Mycobacterium bovis, Mycobacterium tuberculosis, Bucrella abortus, and Listeria monocytogenes.
 (Kindler 1989, Flynn 1995, Zhan 1996, Serbina 2003) The various TLRs expressed by macrophages give them the ability to recognize and respond to a wide variety of bacteria, viruses, and fungi by producing cytokines tailored to each particular infection at hand.
 In this present study, we observed that in macrophages, TNF signals in a stimulus-specific matter.
 While in the case of the TLR4 agonist LPS, TNF secreted by macrophages plays a role as a paracrine signaler, for the TLR9 agonist CpG, secreted TNF primarily serves as an autocrine signaler.
 Although unlike TLR4, TLR9 recognizes CpG motifs in viral DNA, TLR4 and TLR9 recognize components of bacteria, giving rise to questions regarding TNF signaling: why does TNF signal differently when the response is mediated by receptors that both recognize bacteria, and what physiological role do stimulus-specific temporal kinetics of TNF production play?
 One major difference between TLR4 and TLR9 is that each plays a more primary role in recognize different types of bacteria; while TLR4 is often essential for the recognition of extracellular bacteria (REF), TLR9 plays a critical role in the recognition of intracellular bacteria including M. tuberculosis, B. abortus, and Legionella pneumophila (Bafica 2005, Surendran 2012, Bhan 2008).
 This difference can be summarized by a simple characterization of types of pathogens the two TLRs recognize: TLR4 primarily recognizes extracellular pathogens, namely bacteria, while TLR9 primarily recognizes intracellular pathogens, including virus, as well as types of intracellular bacteria and fungus.
 The endosomal expression of TLR9 gives it an ideal location for recognizing intracellular pathogens, whereas a potential consequence of TLR4’s plasma membrane location is that its response to intracellular bacteria may be limited.
 The nature of these two different types of infection, extracellular and intracellular, requires a tailored inflammatory and immune response.
-Wheras a macrophage infected with an intracellular bacteria will need to illicit a balanced response that successfully clears the pathogen from within itself without causing over-activation of neighboring cells that may not be infected, an appropriate response by a macrophage that senses LPS would be to swiftly secrete inflammatory signals into the bacteria infected microenvironment.
+Whereas a macrophage infected with an intracellular bacteria will need to illicit a balanced response that successfully clears the pathogen from within itself without causing over-activation of neighboring cells that may not be infected, an appropriate response by a macrophage that senses LPS would be to swiftly secrete inflammatory signals into the bacteria infected microenvironment.